JohT/showcase-quarkus-eventsourcing/showcase-quarkus-eventsourcing/README.md

 # Showcase for eventsourcing on quarkus using axon and standard microprofile

 ## Getting started
-* Clone or download this repositor.y
+* Clone or download this repository.
 * Open a terminal/command window.
 * Locate the h2 jar in your maven repository, e.g. ```repository/com/h2database/h2/1.4.197/```.
 * Start the h2 database server using ```java -cp h2-1.4.197.jar org.h2.tools.Server -tcpAllowOthers```.